Aliumutcan/Turkish_NLP_FAQ_DATASET/README.md

 # Turkish_NLP_FAQ_DATASET

-The motivation behind collect data was banchmarking for Turkih faq models.
+The motivation behind collect data was banchmarking for Turkish faq models.

 This dataset collected from web pages.
 We were search to call ""sık sorulan sorular" "sss" inurl:sss" and collect with hands